walterairs/ESP32photoresistor/Report.md

 ## Type-A uncertainty experiments

 - When having constant signal input, what was the measured uncertainty (print values to terminal and import to MATLAB for analysis)
+- The sensor was exposed to a constant light during the measurement.
+The analysis was done with MATLAB.
+- Mean: 973
+- Standard Deviation: 4.4893
+- Standard Error: 0.86397

 ## Constant rate sampling